NP-hardness

-It is suspected that there are no polynomial-time algorithms for NP-hard problems, but that has not been proven.
-Moreover, the class P, in which all problems can be solved in polynomial time, is contained in the NP class.
+A simple example of an NP-hard problem is the subset sum problem.

+Informally, if H is NP-hard, then it is at least as difficult to solve as the problems in NP.
+However, the opposite direction is not true: some problems are undecidable, and therefore even more difficult to solve than all problems in NP, but they are probably not NP-hard (unless P=NP).

 Definition

 A decision problem H is NP-hard when for every problem L in NP, there is a polynomial-time many-one reduction from L to H.

-An equivalent definition is to require that every problem L in NP can be solved in polynomial time by an oracle machine with an oracle for H. Informally, an algorithm can be thought of that calls such an oracle machine as a subroutine for solving H and solves L in polynomial time if the subroutine call takes only one step to compute.

 Another definition is to require that there be a polynomial-time reduction from an NP-complete problem G to H. As any problem L in NP reduces in polynomial time to G, L reduces in turn to H in polynomial time so this new definition implies the previous one.
-Awkwardly, it does not restrict the class NP-hard to decision problems, and it also includes search problems or optimization problems.
+It does not restrict the class NP-hard to decision problems, and it also includes search problems or optimization problems.

 Consequences

 If P ≠ NP, then NP-hard problems could not be solved in polynomial time.

 Some NP-hard optimization problems can be polynomial-time approximated up to some constant approximation ratio (in particular, those in APX) or even up to any approximation ratio (those in PTAS or FPTAS).
+There are many classes of approximability, each one enabling approximation up to a different level.